It’s high time that you truly engage your audience.

 But, it’s not enough to attract them.
 You’ve also got to nurture and retain them.
 It’s estimated that a 5% increase in customer retention can increase a company’s profitability by 75%.
 This makes sense when you factor the costs of finding a new customer versus retaining an existing one.

-Create useful, great content that’s tailored to them.
+So, how do you retain the customers that you acquired through content marketing?
+The answer is obvious: Create useful, great content that’s tailored to them.
 Answer their questions and provide a killer post-purchase customer service experience.
 That’s what custom content is all about.

 Custom content that shows the user/customer how to achieve better results with the site, software, product or tool that they already use will most assuredly engage them.
 If they’re engaged, they’ll stick around.